 The charity strives to empower women and support them into jobs where they feel valued.

-Juta Shoes are social enterprise who employ passionate, skilled local women to make the shoes they sell and lead their shoemaking workshops.
+Juta Shoes are a social enterprise who employ passionate, skilled, local women to make the shoes they sell and lead their shoemaking workshops.

 These women create beautiful, handcrafted espadrilles made in London from reclaimed leather and environmentally-friendly materials.

 You can view some photographs from the night below, taken by Diana Serban:

 Saturday 10Th march | 1:45PM - 4PM | chapel | FREE